kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 #### Approving a Pod binding

-While any plugin can receive the list of reserved Pod from the cache and approve them,  we expect only the "Admit" plugins to approve binding of reserved Pods that are in "waiting" state.
+While any plugin can receive the list of reserved Pod from the cache and approve them,  we expect only the "Permit" plugins to approve binding of reserved Pods that are in "waiting" state.
 Once a Pod is approved, it is sent to the Bind stage.

 ### Reject

-Plugins called at "Admit" may perform some operations that should be undone if the Pod reservation fails.
+Plugins called at "Permit" may perform some operations that should be undone if the Pod reservation fails.
 The "Reject" extension point allows such clean-up operations to happen.
 Plugins registered at this point are called if the reservation of the Pod is cancelled.
-The reservation is cancelled if any of the "Admit" plugins returns "reject" or if a Pod reservation, which is in "wait" state, times out.
+The reservation is cancelled if any of the "Permit" plugins returns "reject" or if a Pod reservation, which is in "wait" state, times out.

 ### Pre-Bind